AYURVEDIC MASSAGE (ABHYANGA)

 Nasya oil is a traditional medicated oil that is applied (after massage and steam treatment) into the nostrils.
 It opens respiratory pathways and clears sinuses.
 It also helps to clear the mind and refreshen the senses.

-After preparation with massage, warm medicated oil or Sesame oil is pooled into a ring of chickpea flower and placed on to an area of the back.
+After preparation with massage, warm medicated oil or Sesame oil is pooled into a ring of chickpea flour and placed on to an area of the back.
 This treatment is helpful for pain.

 AYURVEDIC MASSAGE TREATMENTS